eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipantFactory/domainParticipantFactory.rst

 DomainParticipantFactoryQos
 ---------------------------

-DomainParticipantFactory controls the behavior of the :ref:`dds_layer_domainParticipantFactory`.
+DomainParticipantFactoryQos controls the behavior of the :ref:`dds_layer_domainParticipantFactory`.
 Internally it contains the following |QosPolicy-api| objects:

 +------------------------------+----------------------------------------------------------------------------+----------+